 Celebrate the Season With Fresh, New Sounds of Christmas

-Are you tired of hearing the same songs year after year?
-Do you want something different in Christmas music?
-Celebrate the season with 10 new Christmas songs by contemporary Christian music artists.
+Are you tired of hearing the same holiday songs every December?
+Do you want something different in Christmas music this year?
+Celebrate the season with fresh, new songs by contemporary Christian music artists.